mozman/ezdxf/docs/source/usage_for_beginners.rst

     lines = msp.query('LINE[layer=="MyLayer"]')

-This returns an :class:`~ezdxf.query.EntityQuery` container, which alse provides the same :meth:`query` an :meth:`groupby` methods.
+This returns an :class:`~ezdxf.query.EntityQuery` container, which also provides the same :meth:`query` and :meth:`groupby` methods.

 Get all lines categorized by a DXF attribute like color::